rahulgohil08/Search-Text-Highlight-Plus/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Highlight Text Plus is a Flutter package that allows you to highlight search terms within a text field.
+Search Text Highlight Plus is a Flutter package that allows you to highlight search terms within a text field.
 It provides a customizable way to highlight text with different styles and colors, and includes functionality to navigate between highlighted terms.

 ## Features